jlacar/jlacar.github.io/coding/_posts/2023-12-25-aoc-day7-fluent-api.md

 Kotlin's [extension functions](https://kotlinlang.org/docs/extensions.html) come in handy in this situation.
 Extension functions allow us to add functionality to an existing class, even ones we can't edit, without having to create a subclass.

 An extension function is defined just like a normal function except we prefix the name with the receiver type, the type we're extending.
-In this case, the receiver type we're extending is `List<CamelCard>` so we'll create a new extension function, `totalWinnings()`, for this type.
+In this case, the type we're extending is `List<CamelCard>` so we'll create a new extension function, `totalWinnings()`, for it.
 ```kotlin
 override fun part1(): Int = totalWinnings(plays.sortedWith( compareBy { it.normalStrength } ))
 // the code could say...  = plays.rankedWith(normalRules).totalWinnings()